 About this course

 Join our accelerated two-year degree programme to qualify as a Registered Adult Nurse.
-You must hold an undergraduate degree (Level 6) in any field to apply.
+You must hold an undergraduate degree (Level 6) in any field and have health and/or social care experience to apply.

-- 'Best Student Experience' Winner, Student Nursing Times Awards 2020 & ‘Nurse Education Provider of the Year (pre-registration)’, Student Nursing Times Awards 2018
+- Join a multi-award winning school: ‘Nurse Education Provider of the Year (pre-registration)' 2021 Winner, 'Best Student Experience' 2020 Winner & ‘Nurse Education Provider of the Year (pre-registration)’ 2018 Winner, Student Nursing Times Awards

 - Clinical work experience with four placements guaranteed per year in a wide variety of healthcare settings